 Much of the growth in the automotive industry in the recent past and likely in coming years is anticipated to be in emerging markets outside of North America and Western Europe and, in particular, Asia.
 The Chinese market has experienced rapid growth in recent years, and its automotive production has increased substantially and is expected to continue to increase, albeit at a reduced pace.
 OEMs and Tier One suppliers, both domestic to China and foreign based, have expanded operations in these emerging markets.
 This trend is anticipated to continue, and China is expected to be a growing market for consumers and producers.
 Similar growth, although not likely to the same extent as China, is occurring in other areas such as India and Eastern Europe.
-Anticipated growth in Brazil has not materialized as that country faces a variety of economic and other challenges.
+Anticipated growth in Brazil has not materialized as that country faces a variety of economic and other challenges, although some growth has occurred recently.
 Along with the new internationalization of the automotive industry, OEMs are developing world-wide platform strategies, to maximize commonality and to achieve efficiencies.
-Tier One suppliers are developing strategies to deal with the opportunities and challenges relating to emerging markets, either with a view to setting up plants in jurisdictions such as China to produce in such areas for such areas; to build plants locally in order to service OEMs on a world-wide platform basis; to establish strategic relationships with Chinese or other international sources for cheaper components; to develop North American strategies that build products that are less likely to be threatened by Chinese or other international competition; or to build strategic relationships with suitable international partners.
+Tier One suppliers are developing strategies to deal with the opportunities and challenges relating to emerging markets, either with a view to setting up plants in certain regions strictly to produce for those regions; to build plants locally in order to service OEMs on a world-wide platform basis; to establish strategic relationships with international sources for more cost-competitive components; to develop North American strategies that build products that are less likely to be threatened by international competition; or to build strategic relationships with suitable international partners.